 The Cats are coming.
-The film adaptation of the beloved 1981 musical is underway with a star-studded cast — Idris Elba!
+The film adaptation of the beloved 1981 musical, with a star-studded cast — Idris Elba!
 Taylor Swift!
 Jennifer Hudson!
 Judi Dench!
-(Did we mention Taylor Swift?) — and an expected Dec.
-20, 2019 release date.
-We’re already getting a taste of what’s to come, with a featurette released earlier this week and a trailer released on Thursday — a day before that other cats movie, The Lion King, hits theaters.
-Fans of the musical are, depending on the case, both excited for and ready to pounce on director Tom Hooper’s decisions.
+Jason Derulo!
+(Did we mention Taylor Swift?) — finally hits theaters on Dec.
+20. Back in July, we got a taste of what’s to come, with a featurette and a trailer dropped a day before the release of this year’s other cats movie, The Lion King.
+Since then, fans of the musical have been, depending on the case, both excited for and ready to pounce on director Tom Hooper’s decisions around their favorite feline characters.
+(Particularly when it comes to the movie’s use of “digital fur technology.”)
 But newbies to the Cats universe may find themselves with a lot of questions about these anthropomorphic kitties.

 Here’s a primer on the Cats musical to prepare the uninitiated for the upcoming feline invasion.